How do I complain to the Ministry of Government and Consumer Services?

 - investigate your complaint

-- suggest that you sue the company in small claims court
+- suggest that you sue the business in small claims court

-If the Ministry does not think that you have a valid complaint and the company has not broken any laws, they may not help you.
+If the Ministry does not think that you have a valid complaint and that the business has not broken any of the consumer protection rules and laws, they may not help you.

-If the company broke the law but you are asking them to refund less than $500, the Ministry might suggest you sue the company in small claims court.
-They will help you understand what you need to do in court.
+If the business broke a law and you're asking them to refund less than $500, the Ministry might suggest you sue the business in small claims court.
+They will help you understand what you need to do.

-If you are asking for a refund that is $500 or more, or there are many complaints about a company, the Ministry may investigate or try to mediate the dispute.
+If you're asking for a refund that is $500 or more, or there are many complaints about the business, the Ministry may mediate or investigate the complaint.

-In some cases, the Ministry can take the seller to court for not following the Consumer Protection Act.
-If the seller is found guilty, they can get a warning, a fine, or even be sent to jail, and they may be ordered to pay some money to you.
+For more serious complaints, the Ministry may investigate.
+The Ministry can take the business to court for breaking a law in the Consumer Protection Act.
+You might be a called as a witness.
+If the business is found guilty, they might get a fine, be sent to jail, or both.
+In some cases, they might also be ordered to pay you some money as restitution.